The London Green Directory!

 Reducing our waste is the most important aspect of solving the waste problem.
 There are several things you can do:

-- Reject – Buy only what you need – before you buy an item, ask yourself if you really need it or could you make do with what you already have – this applies to all items, particularly food; 20% of the food we purchase ends up in the garbage unused
+— Reject – buy only what you need – before you buy an item, ask yourself if you really need it or could you make do with what you already have – this applies to all items, particularly food; which could end up in the garbage unused because of expiry dates, imperfections, or having bought too much in the first place

-- Purchase items with a minimal amount of packaging – buy materials in bulk, take your own containers or use returnable, refillable containers
+— Purchase items with a minimal amount of packaging – for instance, buy in bulk, take your own containers or use returnable, refillable containers

 — Buy durable goods that cost a bit more but last a lot longer